Here's Why Men Should Care About Estradiol and Progesterone

 What are normal estradiol and progesterone levels for men?

-See below for the general reference range (the level determined as “clinically normal”) for estradiol and progesterone levels in men.
+See below for the general reference ranges (the level determined as “clinically normal”) for estradiol and progesterone in men.

 Normal levels of estradiol